harness-community/go-fruits-api/.harness/README.md

     root@6e7e65fb23628de1:/harness#
     ```

-12. Reproduce the `test` pipeline step failure by running the same commands in your SSH session:
+12. Reproduce the `test` pipeline step failure by running the test command in your SSH session:

     ```
-    go clean -testcache
     go test -race ./... -v
     ```